 The Wilmette Park District is entertaining the idea of taking over the lease for the next 50 years, an idea that recently churned up vocal opposition from a group of residents concerned about potential taxpayer liability.

-“Your voters want you to stop,” said Wilmette businessman Dave Keenan, who has spearheaded the opposition with an open letter in local publications, including Patch.
+“Your voters want you to stop,” said Wilmette businessman Dave Keenan, who has spearheaded the opposition .
 “Wilmette taxpayers gain nothing if Wilmette Park District takes over the harbor.”

 Meanwhile Keenan's remarks and open letter drew fierce condemnation from board members: “This letter is scaremongering.
 It's raising issues that have no basis in fact,” said Commissioner Jim Brault.
 Keenan's letter suggested the park district would be on the hook for tens of millions of dollars of potential liability and repairs to the harbor, which he claimed at the meeting to gather from private research.
 But Brault said that the park district was still gathering facts about the costs and liability and had not yet discovered any such figures.